webb-ben/sarracenia/doc/migration/sundew_sender_migration.rst

      # the addition of processes, or products to sarra

-The presentation of this was done.
-And as I mentionned, I have not done many of these sundew senders... only 2.
-It was enough to figure out that the work involved in migrating sundew senders was way too much if I wanted to finish the migration of pxatx' sundew pull processes and so I opted to only migrate the sender's config into sarra and deliver only the products I had migrated from pxatx... leaving the whole suite of products to another sundew-sender migration project to which I guess you are now responsible of some since you are reading this document... have fun  :-)
+This was done, as is, in today's presentation.
+I cannot say it enough... as I mentionned, I have not done many of these sundew senders conversions by gaving it a day of products...
+The few I did were enough to leave sundew-senders migration alone and focus on pxatx-sundew.
+I would certainly start from there should I be you.
+But again, this is a personal choice...
+Your ideas and methods being as good as mine.

+Have fun   :-)